codingteam/pacmacs.el/README.md

     $ cask # only once to download development dependencies
     $ cask exec ert-runner

+## Limitations ##

+- Emacs should be compiled with displaying images support
+- Emacs should have the [XPM](https://en.wikipedia.org/wiki/X_PixMap) image format support

 ## Licensing ##

 All the source code of this game is distributed under the MIT